cisagov/LME/docs/markdown/chapter2.md

 Figure 2: Specify the path to the update.bat file as the action for the scheduled test.
 </p>

-At this point, the GPO should be properly configured, but without additional intervention, it could take up to 24 hours for the scheduled task to activate.
+At this point, you should have configured the GOP properly, but without additional intervention, it could take up to 24 hours for the scheduled task to activate.
 Before it does, Sysmon will not show up as a service on the clients.
-However, further steps can be taken to ensure immediate installation.
+However, you can take further steps to ensure immediate installation.
 - View the "Triggers" tab of the "LME-Sysmon-Task-Properties" page.
 Click "Daily," then "Edit..."
 Note the start time specified.
 Each day, starting at that specific time, the LME-Sysmon-Task will run, repeating every 30 minutes.
 If that time has already passed on the day you created the GPO, the task won't activate for the first time until the following day.
 Generally speaking, you'll want to set the time to the beginning of the day for complete coverage, but you may consider adjusting it temporarily for testing purposes so that it will activate while you can observe it.
 - By default, Windows will update group policy settings only every 90 minutes.
 You can manually trigger a group policy update by running `gpupdate /force` in an elevated Command Prompt window on a given client to apply the GPO to that specific client immediately.